Cisco-Talos/clamav/docs/UserManual/Usage/Configuration.md

 > $ clamconf --help

+---

 ## clamd.conf

+---

-Currently, ClamAV requires users edit their `clamd.conf.example` file before they can run the daemon.
+Currently, ClamAV requires users to edit their `clamd.conf.example` file before they can run the daemon.
 At a bare minimum, users will nee to comment out the line that reads "Example", else `clamd` will consider the configuration invalid, ala:

 <pre>
   7 # Comment or remove the line below.